Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - Implement - if FL64.exe fails, then try FL.exe, and vice versa
 - Dynamic font
     - implemented, test at home and other machines
+    - Fix, cart needs to stay at same height regardless of font size
 - Cater for when FLP Folder needs to search through a lot of files, which would cause the app to freeze.
 - Add section to contact me for support, in about
 - Add section for ppl to contact me if they want - cracked latest version of FL, show image and features
+- Make divider between left and right frame resizeable

 ## **Other**
 - Remove empty not a button below "Projects"